-Recent indicators suggest that economic activity has continued to expand at a solid pace.
-The unemployment rate has stabilized at a low level in recent months, and labor market conditions remain solid.
+Although swings in net exports continue to affect the data, recent indicators suggest that growth of economic activity moderated in the first half of the year.
+The unemployment rate remains low, and labor market conditions remain solid.
 Inflation remains somewhat elevated.

 The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run.
-Uncertainty around the economic outlook has increased.
+Uncertainty about the economic outlook remains elevated.
 The Committee is attentive to the risks to both sides of its dual mandate.

 In support of its goals, the Committee decided to maintain the target range for the federal funds rate at 4-1/4 to 4-1/2 percent.
 In considering the extent and timing of additional adjustments to the target range for the federal funds rate, the Committee will carefully assess incoming data, the evolving outlook, and the balance of risks.
 The Committee will continue reducing its holdings of Treasury securities and agency debt and agency mortgage-backed securities.
-Beginning in April, the Committee will slow the pace of decline of its securities holdings by reducing the monthly redemption cap on Treasury securities from \$25 billion to \$5 billion.
-The Committee will maintain the monthly redemption cap on agency debt and agency mortgage-backed securities at \$35 billion.
 The Committee is strongly committed to supporting maximum employment and returning inflation to its 2 percent objective.